nocodb/noco-docs-v2/content/docs/account-settings/authentication/FAQs.md

 - **Check propagation**: Use online DNS lookup tools to verify the TXT record is visible
 - **Retry verification**: If verification fails, wait a few minutes and try again

-If verification continues to fail after 24 hours, double-check that the TXT record was added correctly and contact your DNS provider for assistance.
+If verification fails after 24 hours, ensure the TXT record was added correctly.
+If issues persist, contact your DNS provider.

 ## Why do I get a redirection/callback URL or URI error when setting up SSO?